AltCampus/css-in-detail/README.md

 #### HSL

-HSL colors are represented by `hsl()` function which stands or hue, saturation and lightness.
+HSL colors are represented by `hsl()` function which stands for hue, saturation and lightness.

 ```
   pending {